archiegabani/WEBD-3012_Assignment-11/README.md

 ### `npm start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.However, when running in Docker, the app will be available on http://localhost:7775.

 The page will reload when you make changes.
 You may also see any lint errors in the console.